16-07-01C: Summary Of Essay Seven: Engels's Third Law, The Negation of The Negation -- Demolished

 "[T]he grain as such ceases to exist, it is negated, and in its place there appears the plant which has arisen from it, the negation of the grain… It grows, flowers, is fertilised and finally once more produces grains of barley, and as soon as these have ripened, the stalk dies, is in its turn negated…."
 [Engels (1976), pp.172-73.]

 However, Engels failed to notice that many plants do not cease to exist (and so cannot have been 'negated') when they produce seeds.
-Do apples trees wither and die when they grow their first crop of apples?
-Do fig trees do the same each time they produce figs?
-Is it really necessary to re-plant a whole vineyard each year?
+Do apples trees wither and die when, or soon after, they produce their first crop of apples?
+Do fig trees crumple to dust each time they produce a batch of figs?
+Is it really necessary to re-plant an entire vineyard each year?
+Engels seems to have generalised from the example of one plant species that produces an annual crop and then dies to a thesis supposedly valid throughout nature, for all of time.

 Consider also the animal kingdom.
 Do all animals drop dead when they produce their off-spring?
 Are all human children made orphans the moment they are born?

-If not, then much of the living world ignores this obscure 'Law'.
+If not, then it is clear that much of the living world ignores this obscure 'Law'.

 [This is quite apart from the fact that most plants, and some animals, reproduce asexually.
 More on this below.]